hack5hu/react-native-mobile-sms/README.md

 Sure!
-Here's the updated README with a table for the API, instructions for npm and yarn, and a note about SIM selection:
+Here's the properly formatted README with a table for the API, instructions for npm and yarn, and a note about SIM selection:

 ```markdown
 # react-native-mobile-sms